Chesterhuang1999/Veri-qec/coq-formalization/README.md

 config exec -- make` if you used a local opam switch to install the dependencies).

-Remark: if any unexpected error occurs, please follow the exact version of the above libraries.
+Remark I: if any unexpected error occurs, please follow the exact version of the above libraries.
 It's known that dune-configurator >= 3.13.0 will kill the compilation (incompatible with coq.8.18.0 if use `-(notation)` attribute for importing files).

+Remark II: suppose that you already have opam and basic ocaml packages installed, the time expected to install all the dependencies is approximately 43.5 minutes, while compiling the projects using make takes roughly 22.5 minutes.

 <br>